FlindersFAME/fame.github.io/Blog/_posts/2021-08-02-snakemake-profiles-updated.md

 ### Improved logging
 The first issue with the log files is that the `logs/` directory needs to exist or slurm won't accept the job.
 We can add a command to create the directories if they don't exist.
+We can customise the names of the snakemake jobs in slurm with "--job-name".
-Next, if your workflow generates lots of jobs, and the same rules are reused for different wildcards then debugging can be made easier with a better structure and filenames for the logs.
-Here we'll create directories for each rule and name the logs by their wildcards rather than just the jobid.
+If your workflow generates lots of jobs, and the same rules are reused for different wildcards then debugging can be made easier with a better structure and filenames for the logs.
+You can create directories for each rule and name the logs by their wildcards rather than just the jobid. __HOWEVER, this will break Snakemake if your wildcards includes the path to the file as well as the filename itself, so use with caution.__
-While we're at it, we can customise the names of the snakemake jobs in slurm with "--job-name".
+I may or may not have learned this the hard way.

 ```yaml
 # ~/.config/snakemake/slurm/config.yaml